Estate Planning and Administration

 Advance Medical Directives

-An advance medical directive allows you to: (1) give instructions to medical providers concerning your care if you are gravely ill, and (2) choose a medical agent to make health care decisions for you if you are unable to do so yourself.
+An advance medical directive allows you to: (1) give instructions to medical providers concerning your care if you are terminally ill or in a vegetative state, and (2) choose a medical power of attorney to make health care decisions for you if you are unable to do so yourself.

 Trusts